jbesomi/texthero/PURPOSE.md

 ### Python package

-For future development, is important to have a clear idea in mind of the purpose of Texthero as a python package.
+For future development, it is important to have a clear idea in mind of the purpose of Texthero as a python package.

 **Package core purpose**

 The goal is to extract insights from the whole corpora, i.e collection of document and not from the single element.

-Generally, the corpora are composed of a __long__ collection of documents and therefore the require techniques need to be efficient to deal with a large amount of text.
+Generally, the corpora are composed of a __long__ collection of documents and therefore the required techniques need to be efficient to deal with a large amount of text.

 **Neural network**

 Texthero function (as of now) does not make use of a neural network solution.
 The main reason is that there is no need for that as there are mature libraries (PyTorch and Tensorflow to name a few).

 What Texthero offers is a tool to be used in addition to any other machine learning libraries.
-Ideally, texthero should be used before applying any "sophisticated" approach to the dataset; to first better understand the underline data before applying any complex model.
+Ideally, texthero should be used before applying any "sophisticated" approach to the dataset; to first better understand the underlying data before applying any complex model.

-Note: a text corpus or collection of documents need always to be in form of a Pandas Series. "do that on a text corpus" or "do that on a Pandas Series" refers to the same act.
+Note: a text corpus or collection of documents need to be always in form of a Pandas Series. "do that on a text corpus" or "do that on a Pandas Series" refers to the same act.

 **Common usage**:
  - Clean a text Pandas Series